Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion

 \section{Introduction}

 The quality of images taken by microscopes is imperative to biology-related research as well as disease diagnoses, such as malaria and cancer detection.
-However, keeping the biology sample of the target in focus can be challenging due to the imperfect microscopy's mechanical stability, i. e. mechanical drift \cite{Carter:07}.
-Drift on the focal axis (z-direction) increasingly limits the resolution of advanced surface-coupled, single-molecule experiments.
-In the case of microscopes with a high-precision objective lens, samples taken at 1 $\mu$ m away from the focal plane can lead to image quality degradation.
-Such a high-precision objective lens can be essential for single-molecule tracking and molecule biology research.
-A conventional solution includes improving mechanical stability \cite{ahmad2020highly} or installing a real-time feedback system, such as focus lock \cite{Carter:07, doi:10.1063/1.4752023}.
-However, those out-of-focus (OOF) images can be wasted if mechanical drift can't be corrected since such an inconvenient issue will lead to data re-acquisition.
+However, keeping the biology sample of the target in focus can be challenging due to the imperfect microscopy's mechanical stability.
+The drift caused by instability is called mechanical drift \cite{Carter:07}.
+While lateral drift (x and y direction) can be corrected by image registration \cite{articleWang}, drift along the axial axis (z-direction) poses a significant challenge in correction.
+If not corrected, such drift can decrease the resolution of microscopic imaging.
+In the case of microscopes with a high-precision objective lens, samples taken at 1 $\mu$ m away from the focal plane can lead to tremendous image quality degradation.
+However, such a high-precision objective lens can be essential for single-molecule tracking and molecule biology research.

+A conventional solution includes improving mechanical stability \cite{ahmad2020highly} or installing a real-time feedback system, such as focus lock \cite{Carter:07}.
+One prevalent method is to make an infrared beam reflected off a cover-slip and calculate the shifts in the position of this beam to maintain constant objective-slide separation by closed-loop control.
+However, such a method is also found to be vulnerable when correcting significant drift.
+In addition, out-of-focus (OOF) images can be wasted if mechanical drift can't be corrected since such an inconvenient issue will lead to data re-acquisition.